sybrew/the-seo-framework/readme.txt

 	* The term meta inputs now have the "are you sure you want to leave this page?"-listener attached.
 	* Multiple social images may now be outputted.
 How this affects sharing depends on the social network.
 	* Social images may now be obtained from your post or page's content.
-		* TODO make this optional?
-The performance penalty is neglegible...
 	* Alt-tags are now provided with social images, which help with accessibility when sharing your page.
 	* For WooCommerce, the Product Category Thumbnail is now considered for social images.
 * **Changed:**